futurist/eventkeeper/README.md

 });
 ```

-If you're using the ES6 version, you can also extend the `EventEmitter` Class.
-For example:
+You can also extend the `EventEmitter` in a Class:

 ```js
 class HelloWorld extends EventEmitter {